4 historical re-enactors interpret times of yore at Ontario PC leadership debate - The Beaverton

 “Sodomy is being taught in our grammar schools!” decried Tanya Granic Allen portraying a Victorian-era housewife.
 “The distraction is far too much, and is hurting the ’s abacus scores.”

-While some insiders are concerned about the leaders inability to let go of the past, they have been reassured by a recent poll that a fancy hat pin is poised to beat Premier Wynne by a landslide if an were held today.
+While some insiders are concerned about the leaders inability to let go of the past, they have been reassured by a recent poll that a fancy hat pin is poised to beat Premier Wynne by a landslide if an election were held today.